Importance of flying-foxes

 The social life of a flying-fox

-Flying-foxes are social animals usually living in large roosts—as small as a dozen animals but sometimes numbering in the tens or hundreds of thousands.
+Flying-foxes are social animals that live together in roosts—some roosts may be as small as a dozen animals but others can number in the tens or hundreds of thousands.
 A temporary roost of little red flying-foxes can include as many as one million individuals, with roost trees bending and breaking under their weight.
 Roosts are at their largest during the flying-fox breeding season.
 Roost management guidelines provide more information about breeding season timing for different species.

 Roosts are often semi-permanent, sometimes dispersing seasonally or when food is no longer available nearby, or when an area is overtaken by the impacts of encroaching development.

-By living in large numbers, flying-foxes are little affected by predators like pythons, owls and sea-eagles.
+By living in large numbers, flying-foxes are rarely affected by predators like pythons, crocodiles, goannas, owls and sea-eagles.
 These predators only take a few individuals, leaving the rest of the roost intact.

 The little red flying-fox follows a similar pattern but is six months out of sequence with the other species, its young being born in late autumn or early winter.
 This species forms enormous breeding camps of up to a million individuals in late spring and early summer.
 The little red flying-fox is highly nomadic, moving camp every one to two months to feed on new patches of flowering trees.

 When at a roost or feeding, flying-foxes ‘squabble’ loudly.
-This mixture of screeches and cackles is actually communication and allows them to establish their personal roost sites or feeding territories, ward off rivals, stay in touch with their offspring, and warn others of possible threats.
+This mixture of screeches and cackles is actually their way of communicating and allows them to establish their personal roost sites or feeding territories, ward off rivals, stay in touch with their offspring, and warn others of possible threats.
 The grey-headed flying-fox is known to have more than 30 specific calls.
 By listening and watching, it may be possible to link some of the flying-fox's behaviour to the calls it makes.

 Diet and feeding